efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 Gladiator Beasts generally want to attack defense position monsters.
 Enemy Controller achieves this while also offering a lot of extra utility.
 Firstly, Enemy Controller can protect a monster from battle by switching the attacker to defense position which also allows us to follow this up with an attack and begin tagging out.
 This card is a -1 in card advantage on paper but in reality the Gladiator effects make it an even trade or a +1 if we destroy the opponent’s monster by battle.
 Being a quickplay spell means we use it defensively or offensively.
 Finally, the second effect of Enemy Controller opens up OTK plays or can be used to primitively stop effects such as {Cyber Angel Dakini}, {Snipe Hunter} and {Golden Flying Fish}.
 This card is also the key to winning the mirror match as we will discuss later.
 Being a quickplay also means we can chain it to backrow removal or pinning.

 {Super Rush Headlong} [Optimal Count: 2]
 Super Rush Headlong is a card we use often despite it having little synergy with our monsters.
 Super Rush Headlong complements our low attack monsters and can be used offensively or defensively to destroy threats outside of battle.
-The card is also important in that it doesn’t target and is one of our only outs to a boosted {Hazy Flame Sphynx} or {Citadel Whale}.
+The card is also important in that it doesn’t target and is one of our only outs to a boosted Hazy Flame Sphynx or Citadel Whale.
 Being able to destroy outside of battle also allows us to remove Aliens from the board without having to worry about A-counter on our monster or getting A-counters from alien warrior.
 This spell is also one of the cards used to counter Gladiator Beasts.
 Due to turn player priority, the turn player’s Super Rush Headlong will always win.
 Therefore, if you are attacking a defense position monster and your opponent responds with this card you can chain your own copy which destroys your opponent’s monster while also saving your own!
 Like Enemy Controller, this card has all the benefits of being a quickplay spell.

 {Cosmic Cyclone} [Optimal Count 0-3]
 Simple, Versatile, Effective 1 for 1 backrow removal.
 This is an incredibly versatile card and in the current meta (March 2018) you should be main decking this card for the ladder and side decking it for tournaments.
 Cosmic Cyclone can simply remove set backrow so that your Gladiators can effectively attack or can be used to remove matchup specific threats such as {A Legendary Ocean}, {Brain Washing Beam}, {Ancient Gear Castle}, {Fire Formation - Gyokkou}, {Xing Zhen Hu}, Ninjitsu traps and {Powerful Rebirth}.
 If you are taking a pot shot at backrow this is best used in the end phase on a card the opponent set that turn where the opponent cannot chain that set card.
 Also not that this card does not negate so banishing in response to {Wall of Disruption} will not stop it going through.
 However, you may wish to chain this to spells or traps with graveyard effects to stop those occurring, for example, {Hymn of Light}, {Machine Angel Ritual} and "A" Cell Recombination Device.
 This card can be used to trigger skills but can also turn off {Mind Scan}.